kamilazdybal/kamilazdybal/README.md

 ## News:

+► Check out the paper [*Reduced-order modeling of supersonic fuel–air mixing in a multi-strut injection scramjet engine using machine learning techniques*](https://www.sciencedirect.com/science/article/pii/S0094576522006208) that I contributed to.

 ► Check out the preprint to our book chapter [*Advancing Reacting Flow Simulations with Data-Driven Models*](https://arxiv.org/abs/2209.02051) by me & co-workers!

 ► I'm proud to share our article [*Cost function for low-dimensional manifold topology assessment*](https://www.nature.com/articles/s41598-022-18655-1) published in Scientific Reports!